ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Delegated Domain Validation ({{delegated}}) is a method typically used as a way to adapt between these modes, with a persistent validation to an Intermediary enabling the Intermediary to transitively perform recurring one-off validations.

+# Threat Model {#threat-model}

+As Domain Control Verification is a mechanism trying to provide security properties over sometimes-insecure underlying protocols, it is important to be clear about both its threat model.

+While the specific primary Unacceptable Losses will depend on the nature of the Application Service Provider, they generalize to:

+* UL1.
+Application Service Provider believes a User has privileges on a domain name without this being authorized by the DNS Administrator for the domain.
+The Threat Actor in this case is a malicious User leveraging these privileges in some way.
+* UL2.
+Application Service Provider, Intermediary, or other party gains unintended control over resources within a domain or on a domain name.
+The Threat Actor in this case is the Application Service Provider, Intermediary, or other party leveraging this unintended control in some way.

+## Hazards leading to Unauthorized Priviledges (UL1) {#threat-ul1}

+For UL1, the Application-specific nature of these priviledges (such as being able to obtain a signed certificate covering the domain name, being able to use a social media handle under that domain, or being able to provision configurations associated with that domain int the Application Service Provider system) will determine the specifics of the underlying Unacceptable Loss.

+Domain Control Validation attempts to address UL1 by having the User demonstrate relationship between the Application Service Provider issuing a Unique Token and that Unique Token appearing in domain.
+Classes of Hazards include:

+* H1.
+Unique Token collision leading to an unassociated but matching Validation Record already being present in the domain, thus violating the causality property.
+* H2.
+Cross-User vulnerabilities leading to a Unique Token issued to one User being leveraged by a different User, due to vulnerabilities in how an Application Service Provider or Intermediary implements Domain Control Validation.
+* H3.
+Network and DNS based attacks leading to a Application Service Provider's validation system being tricked into believing that a valid Validation Record containing the Unique Token is present.
+When DNS resolutions are not authenticated, this may be due to on-path network attackers, network attackers inserting themselves on-path (e.g., {{RFC7132}}), or other DNS protocol attacks (see {{RFC3833}}.
+* H4.
+DNS Administrator errors, including human factor issues, leading to a Validation Record being unintentionally added or unintentionally persisting.
+* H5.
+Confusion over the scope of a Validation Record resulting in broader privileges being granted to the User than was intended by the DNS Administrator.
+This is discussed more below in {{scope}}.

+## Hazards leading to Unintended Access to Domain Resources (UL2) {#threat-ul2}

+For UL2, unintended control over a domain or domain name results as a side-effect of the Domain Control Validation process itself.
+Classes of Hazards include:

+* H6.
+The owner name of the Validation Record is meaningful in other contexts, enabling cross-protocol, privilege escalation, and/or confused deputy attacks.
+For example, if a Validation Record is a CNAME and has an owner name that is a valid hostname, the Application Service Provider could provide services on the Validation Record name within the domain.

 # Scope of Validation {#scope}

-For security reasons, it is crucial to understand the scope of the domain name being validated.
+For security reasons (see H5 in {{threat-ul1}}), it is crucial to understand the scope of the domain name being validated.
 Both Application Service Providers and the User need to clearly specify and understand whether the validation request is for a single hostname, a wildcard (all hostnames immediately under that domain), or for the entire domain and subdomains rooted at that name.
 This is particularly important in large multi-tenant enterprises, where an individual deployer of a service may not necessarily have operational authority of an entire domain.

 In the case of X.509 certificate issuance, the certificate signing request and associated challenge are clear about whether they are for a single host or a wildcard domain.
 Unfortunately, the ACME protocol's DNS-01 challenge mechanism ({{RFC8555, Section 8.4}}) does not differentiate these cases in the DNS Validation Record.
 In the absence of this distinction, the DNS administrator tasked with deploying the Validation Record may need to explicitly confirm the details of the certificate issuance request to make sure the certificate is not given broader authority than the User intended.